zippy/ceptr/README.md

 * Protocols for Inclusion.

 We recognize the need to actively foster vibrant thriving community, which means among other things, building a culture that breaks cycles of marginalization and dominance behavior.
 To that end many open source communities adopt Codes of Conduct like [this one](http://contributor-covenant.org/version/1/3/0/).
 We are in the process of addressing the goals of such codes in what we feel is a more general way, by establishing meta requirements for each membrane within our social organism to describe its <i>Protocols for Inclusion</i>.
-Until we have done so please operate using the above referenced code a general protocol for inclusion.
+Until we have done so please operate using the above referenced code as a general protocol for inclusion.

 ## License